Blackbaud has informed its clients of a security incident.

-- Blackbaud has taken the incident seriously, and have taken significant measures in response.
+- Blackbaud has taken the security incident seriously, and have taken significant measures in response.

-- They have some assurance (albeit it might not be worth much) from the hacker that they have deleted the data they stole.
+- They have some assurance from the hacker that they have deleted the data they stole.

 - They are saying they have no evidence that the data went beyond the cybercriminal, was or will be misused; or will be disseminated or otherwise made available publicly.

 - They also have no evidence that it hasn’t been misused…

 - They are using a company to monitor the dark web as an extra precautionary measure.

 - Financial data was not subject to the incident.